-If you’re living in Singapore, the island’s black-and-white houses are a must-see.
-The beautiful colonial bungalows were built by the British in the period before World War II.
+If you’re visiting or living in Singapore, the island’s black-and-white houses are a must-see.
+The beautiful colonial bungalows and terraced homes were built by the British in the period between the early 1900s and World War II.
 There are around 500 of these buildings still standing in Singapore.
-Some are rented out for homes, business or restaurants – sadly, quite a few are empty as rents are high; some are even overgrown and derelict.
+Some are rented out for homes, business and restaurants – some are being renovated but sadly, quite a few have been empty for years and are overgrown and derelict.
 We’ve made a map (at the end of the article) to show some of the key areas where they can be found and a quick run down on the different black-and-white houses neighbourhoods.
-And we also give you a glimpse inside some we’ve covered over the years.
+There are also some links to readers’ homes we’ve covered over the years.

 Did you know?
 Black-and-whites take their name from the contrast between the dark timbers used in the beams of the houses and their bright whitewashed walls.
 The dark tone of the wood is a result of it being treated for termites with an oil called creosote.